-We use a range of strategies to identify the higher attaining children.
+We use a range of strategies to identify the higher attaining children in line with our assessment processes.
 The identification process is ongoing and begins when the child joins our school.
 Discussions with parents and carers enable us to add further details to these records.